 Certain asset-allocation framework depicted in this presentation is hypothetical and does not represent the investment performance or the actual accounts of any or investors (“Hypothetical Portfolio”).

 Performance of Hypothetical Portfolios and other composite performance results (based on sector attribution and other dissections and combinations of actual Investment Product performance) should be considered hypothetical results (collectively, “Hypothetical Results”).
 Hypothetical Portfolios and Hypothetical Results do not reflect actual trading or performance by an Investment Product or an investor, or a recommendation on the part of an Investment Manager or CSI to any particular investor; nor should they be considered as indicative of the skills of the Investment Adviser.
 Hypothetical Portfolios and Hypothetical Results are provided for illustrative purposes only and do not guarantee past or future investment results.
-Hypothetical Results are based on assumptions, and do not reflect the impact that economic and market factors may have on investment decisions for an Investment Manager.
+Hypothetical Results are based on assumptions, and, except where such results are based on actual historical performance of Investment Products, they do not reflect the impact that economic and market factors may have on investment decisions for an Investment Manager.
 Differences between the hypothetical assumptions and an actual investment are material and decrease substantially the illustration value of any Hypothetical Results.
 Hypothetical Portfolios may not take into account the goals, risk tolerance and circumstances of each investor.
 An investment decision should not be based on Hypothetical Results.

 Advisory services, including those described under the trade names “Commonfund Strategic Solutions” and “Commonfund Custom Investment Office,” are generally provided by Comanco or, on occasion, by CCI and subject to an investment advisory agreements.
 Comanco’s and CCI’s Form ADV Part 2A will be provided upon request.